ib-ruby/ib-ruby/README.md

   ./console.rb  ("t" if a tws(GUI) is running on localhost)

 After startup, IB-Ruby is running, the Connection ist active and accessible via the global Constant »C».
-Any message to the TWS, any subscription to incomming messages can initialized.
+Any message to the TWS, any subscription to incomming messages can be initialized.
 (Details in [Wiki(Console)](https://github.com/ib-ruby/ib-ruby/wiki/Console))

 By default, any response from the TWS is stored in the Received-Hash.
-It can easily inspected in the [Console](https://github.com/ib-ruby/ib-ruby/wiki/Console)
+It is easily inspected in the [Console](https://github.com/ib-ruby/ib-ruby/wiki/Console)

 ``` ruby
 C.received.keys